- Be aware of the importance of the interface as a component of an interactive system.

 - Analyse and specify users requirements.

-- Perform iterative design: design, implement and evaluate user interfaces.
+- Iterative design: Design, implement and evaluate user interfaces.

 - Develop creative capabilities to come up with innovative solutions for interaction problems.